High Blood Pressure: start your consultation

 Start your consultation in the next 1h and 53min to receive your order Tuesday, 24 MayStart: go to medical questions

 High blood pressure (hypertension) is a condition where too much pressure is being pumped through the arteries via the heart to the muscles and organs.
 This pressure can then put strain on the heart, potentially causing conditions such as cardiovascular disease, kidney disease and issues with eye health.

-Once high blood pressure has been diagnosed, these harmful conditions, as well as high blood pressure itself, can be prevented / treated respectively by making effective changes to your lifestyle and by taking highly effective and clinically proven blood pressure treatments.
+Once high blood pressure has been diagnosed, these harmful conditions, as well as high blood pressure itself, can be prevented/treated respectively by making effective changes to your lifestyle and by taking blood pressure treatments.
 These treatments can be quickly and securely ordered here today at OnlineClinic.